New mom in hospital with newborn and big sister

 Apgar Score

-A quick test of your baby’s breathing, heart rate, reflexes, muscle tone, and color at 1 and 5 minutes after birth.
+A quick test of baby’s breathing, heart rate, reflexes, muscle tone, and color at 1 and 5 minutes after birth.
 Most healthy babies score between 7–9.

 Jaundice